How To Make a Photo Collage in Microsoft Word

 Open a new Word document, click on File, and select Option from the blue menu on the right.
-Choose Customize Ribbons in the pop-up window and make sure to check the Developer option under “Customizing the Ribbons” section.
+Choose Customize Ribbon in the pop-up window and make sure to check the Developer option under “Customizing the Ribbon” section.
 Click OK to confirm when you finish.

 Note: This step applies to those who use Microsoft Word 2013 or 2016.
 If you are on a different version the first step might not be necessary.
 Mac users will need to click on the ‘Word’ option in the upper left-hand corner, then click ‘Preferences,’ and ‘View’ to turn on the developer options.

-With the Developer option on, go to the Developer tab and select “Picture Control References.”
+With the Developer option on, go to the Developer tab and select “Picture Content Control.”
 Click on the icon and add as many image slots as you want, then click the center of the image to add pictures from a file.

 Once the image is inside the slot, you can drag the sides to resize it and match the layout.
 There is also an option to tilt the images a little to make for a more interesting design.
 Just grab the image and move it left or right to get the desired angle.